Affording Immunotherapy: Strategies for Canadians

 Fighting cancer is a real challenge, and using immunotherapy can be a powerful but pricey option.
 Costs vary across Canada, so it’s crucial to have an open and honest conversation with your healthcare provider about whether it’s financially doable for you.

-Here are a few more tips to help you navigate immunotherapy costs in Canada:
+Here are a few more tips to help you navigate with the costs:

-Shop around: Prices for immunotherapy can differ among pharmacies.
+Shop around: Prices can differ among pharmacies.
 Call various pharmacies to compare prices before filling your prescription.

 Negotiate with your insurance company: If your private health insurance doesn’t cover immunotherapy, you may be able to negotiate for coverage.
 Contact your insurance provider to explore this option.